kmhcreative/zappbar/README.txt

 == Changelog ==

+= Version 0.2.9 =
+* Fixed bug with Mastodon self-verification code which asked for your ID but actually required URL.
+Now you can enter either.

 = Version 0.2.8 =
 * Added Tumblr to Social Sharing options.
 * Added Mastodon to Social Sharing options.
 * Added Mastodon Verification Code insertion option.
 * Added "Share on Mastodon Easily" script.
 * Social Media options now sorted alphabetically.
+* Social share shortcode now defaults to show ALL services.

 = Version 0.2.7 =
 * Fixed issue with icon picker pop-up not populating with icons to pick.